- Subjects must have chronic peripheral neuropathic pain present for than 6 months

 peripheral neuropathic pain.

-- Subjects who have failed pregabalin treatment due to lack of efficacy with an adequate
+- Subjects who have failed pregabalin treatment due to lack of efficacy with an

-at any time during the 6 month period prior to screening.
+pregabalin at any time during the 6 month period prior to screening.

 - Subjects with epilepsy; pernicious anemia; hematological illnesses; known HIV